Open-Scholarship-Strategy/site/index.md

  * Commit to sharing presentations and posters, as well as any recordings, online via platforms such as [Zenodo](https://zenodo.org/).

 * Most importantly, begin with [making your own work available open access](https://cyber.harvard.edu/hoap/How_to_make_your_own_work_open_access), which can almost always be done in some way at [no cost](https://figshare.com/collections/How_to_make_your_work_100_Open_Access_for_free_and_legally_multi-lingual_/3943972).

   * Consider only publishing in APC-free Open Access journals, or those which or operated by non-profits or learned societies.

 * Refuse to sign copyright transfer agreements (CTAs), unless you are allowed to retain copyright of your work under a [Creative Commons](https://creativecommons.org/licenses) license of your own choosing.

  * If needed, use the [SPARC author addendum](https://sparcopen.org/our-work/author-rights/brochure-html/) to legally retain the rights to your work during publicaton.

 #### Outreach

-* Advocate for funding organisations, governments, research institutions, journals, conferences, and professional societies to adopt policies and mandates related to Open Scholarship practices beyond Open Access (OA) and data sharing; for example, on open peer review, use of persistent identifiers (PIDs), open research evaluation, and preprints.
+* Advocate for funding organisations, governments, research institutions, journals, conferences, and professional societies to adopt policies and mandates related to Open Scholarship practices beyond Open Access (OA) and data sharing.

+ * For example, on open peer review, use of persistent identifiers (PIDs), open research evaluation, and preprints.

  * Further to that, advocate for open education with corresponding practices in order to help spread approaches to open among peers and the next generation of scientists.

 * Work with, and collaborate with, researchers who practice various aspects of Open Scholarship, ranging from developing Open Source software and tools to posting preprints and citizen science, and sharing experiences made with approaches to open education.